Deah McReynolds

 Judy has sung with the USF Chamber Singers, the Master Chorale of Tampa Bay, and the St. Lawrence Chorale.
 She is an active member of the American Choral Directors Association, the National Association for Music Education, the Florida Vocal Association, and the Florida Orchestra Association.
 She enjoys helping young people appreciate and understand the music in their lives, as well as molding a well-rounded education.

-Conductor, Serata
+Director, Serata

 Phil McReynolds